On Friday I put up the following chart, and invited readers to comment on what's wrong with it.

 For your convenience, I have circled the suspicious anomaly—economic growth has radically departed from growth in energy consumption since 2010.
 That trend flies in the face of everything we know about economic expansion and energy consumption—they are inseparable, at least on a global scale.
 I am going to assume you have read and understood my descriptions of Tim Garrett's work, which I most recently explained in Is Global Economic Growth Persistent?

 In Garrett's work, the consistent relationship between economic expansion and the increasing energy consumption which supports that expansion hold on the global scale.
 We might expect there to be some small local exceptions to the rule in places like British Columbia or Sweden, but the sheer size of the United States economy suggests that the constant relationship between the two trends should hold (more or less) in America as well.
-(We have to consider trends like the offshoring of manufacturing to energing markets, which effectively moves energy consumption to other countries.)

 If we look at the long chart, we see that there has been a GDP-energy dependency since 1845.